Phantasus/Cuis-Smalltalk-Magma/Journal.md

 package.
 Which seems to hold the datastructures which are actually serialized to "disk" by the server.

+So I got finally my hands on the first actual tests, the magma collections tests (155 total), meant that only 21 errors (134 passed), which is quiet good when I consider it, that I'm still in the dark about the overall structure and the exact interactions of these classes.

 # 7. May 2021 (jpb)